papay0/papay0.github.io/src/pages/lifegorithms-goal/index.md

 In this section, I want to describe where I worked, what I learned, what I liked etc.

 Maybe you realized that I am not at all talking about the name of this website, **Lifegorithms**, I'm sure it will come later, maybe in the **Article** section! 🙃

-PS: I will date every articles, projects and jobs concerning the past with the actual date of real life event.
-For instance, if I describe my job from 2017, the date of the post will be from 2017.
-It would be confusing otherwise.